Benin men's national basketball team

 The Benin national basketball team is the national basketball team representing Benin in international competitions.
-It is administrated by the Fédération Béninoise de Basketball (FBB).
+It is administered by the Fédération Béninoise de Basketball (FBB).

 Benin had its best performance at the 1974 FIBA Africa Championship when it finished in Africa's Top Ten, ahead of Somalia.

 Roster

 Team for the AfroBasket 2015 qualification.

 Competitive record

 Benin has never played any games in the Olympics, FIBA Basketball World Cup or African Games.